Singapore

 Scope

-• Target year – In its 2020 Long Term Low Emissions Development Strategy (LT-LEDS), Singapore committed to achieving net zero emissions ‘as soon as viable in the second half of the century’.
-In November 2022, Singapore amended its LT-LEDS bringing forward its net zero target year to 2050 (National Climate Change Secretariat, 2022a).
+• Target year – Singapore aims to reach net zero by 2050.
+This is an improvement on its initial Long Term Low Emissions Development Strategy (LT-LEDS) of 2020 in which Singapore committed to achieving net zero emissions ‘as soon as viable in the second half of the century’ (National Climate Change Secretariat, 2020, 2022).

-• Emissions coverage – Singapore’s net zero target covers all gases and all sectors of the economy (excluding international bunkers) (National Climate Change Secretariat, 2022a; Singapore Government, 2022).
-Its amended LT-LEDS does not discuss gas coverage, however as the NDC covers all gases and the net zero target is also referred to in its updated NDC submission, we assume the net zero target also covers all gases as well.
+• Emissions coverage – The target covers all GHG emissions (i.e., the seven Kyoto gases: CO2, CH4, N2O, HFCs, PFCs, SF6, NF3) and all sectors of the economy (excluding international bunkers) (National Climate Change Secretariat, 2022; Singapore Government, 2022).
+The amended LT-LEDS does not specify gas coverage, however as the NDC covers all gases and the net zero target is also referred to in its updated NDC submission, we assume the net zero target also covers all gases as well (National Climate Change Secretariat, 2022; Singapore Government, 2022).

-• Reductions or removals outside of own borders – Singapore plans to use international market-based mechanisms to acheive its 2050 target (National Climate Change Secretariat, 2020, 2022a).
-It does not provide details on the extent to which it plans to rely on these mechanisms, but notes that it has already signed MOUs with a number of countries to collaborate on carbon credits (Carbon Herald, 2022; Morocco World News, 2022).
+• Reductions or removals outside of own borders – Singapore reserves the right to the use of international offset credits to meet its net zero target (National Climate Change Secretariat, 2022).
+It does not provide details on the extent to which it plans to rely on these mechanisms, but notes that it has already signed MoUs with several countries to collaborate on carbon credits (Carbon Herald, 2022; Morocco World News, 2022).

 Target architecture

-• Legal status – Singapore’s net zero target is covered by its LT-LEDS document, which was first submitted to the UNFCCC in 2020 and updated in 2022 (National Climate Change Secretariat, 2020, 2022a).
-Singapore has not enshrined its net zero target into domestic law.
+• Legal status – The Singaporean government included its net zero target in its long-term strategy (LTS) submitted to the UNFCCC in 2020 and subsequent addendum of 2022 (National Climate Change Secretariat, 2020, 2022).
+The net zero target has not yet been enshrined in law as of April 2024.

-• Separate reduction & removal targets – In its LT-LEDS, Singapore committed to the long-term sustainability of its forests area, as well as its ambition to transform into a garden city.
-Singapore intends that its green spaces would serve as sink, though no specific target is mentioned (National Climate Change Secretariat, 2020).
+• Separate reduction & removal targets – Singapore does not provide separate emission reduction and removal targets.
+In its LT-LEDS, Singapore committed to the long-term sustainability of its forests and intends that its green spaces would serve as sink, though no specific target is mentioned (National Climate Change Secretariat, 2020).

 Transparency

-• Carbon dioxide removal – Singapore intends to use its green spaces as a LULUCF sink but provides little information on its scale (National Climate Change Secretariat, 2020).
-The government provides no transparent assumptions for other types of removals and storage that it might use.
+• Carbon dioxide removal – Singapore does not provide transparent assumptions on carbon dioxide removals.
+Singapore intends to use its green spaces as a LULUCF sink but provides no information on the magnitude of expected removals (National Climate Change Secretariat, 2020).

-• Clarity on fairness of target – Singapore provides no information on its intention to explain the target’s fairness, though its amended LT-LEDS does note the relative size of its contribution to global emissions and that it has taken early action on mitigating climate change.
+• Clarity on fairness of target – Singapore makes no reference to fairness nor equity in the context of its net zero target.
+Its amended LT-LEDS notes the relative size of its contribution to global emissions and that it has taken early action on mitigating climate change.
+However, this “early action” is described as switching from one fossil fuel to another for electricity generation, i.e. fuel oil to fossil gas, which both need to be phased out completely.

 Good practice